jimbonlemu/word-hunts-cli/readme.md

 ## 🧠 How It Works

-- The CLI loads a dictionary and performs:
+The CLI performs the following steps:

-- Pre-sorting of all words (case-insensitive)
+ - Pre-sorts all words (case-insensitive)

-- Binary lower-bound prefix lookup
+ - Finds the lower-bound match using binary search

-- Sequential collection of all matching words
+ - Collects all sequential matching prefixes

-- Optional table-format rendering

-- Field truncation and column fitting
+ - Renders the output in table mode or plain mode

+ - Fits columns automatically to terminal width

+ - Truncates long words for clean alignment

 ---
 ## 🖥️ Usage